 Corona Extra Chex Stud Service – $850

-Corona Extra Chex, son of Nu Chex to Cash, is standing at stud at Clearview, and you could not ask for a more personable stallion to sire your next foal.
+Corona Extra Chex, son of Nu Chex to Cash, will resume his stud services when he returns from his road trip, and you could not ask for a more personable stallion to sire your next foal.
 He’s extremely “honest,” in that you never have to worry about guessing his moods before a show or change classes at the last minute.
 And when he’s not cleaning house in the show ring or training, he has a gelding as a pasture buddy, enjoys his leisure time, and gets along great with other horses on trail rides.
 In fact, he’s so laid back that people who have never met him are often shocked to learn that he’s a stallion!

 Agatha is a Western dressage champion and top-notch trail mount!